 The future home of Rochester High Falls State Park!

-Our earliest settlers realized the value of High Falls when they chose this area to develop.
-Very few cities in America have an incredible waterfall as a central focal point!
-High Falls is the name of the waterfall, the neighboring historic district, and the future Rochester High Falls State Park.
-Popular spots to view the falls include High Falls Terrace, the Pont de Rennes Bridge, and Genesee Brew House’s rooftop patio while enjoying a casual meal and a tasty beverage.
-On the west side of the river, visitors can walk along cobblestone streets to learn about the area’s hydropower history and see the top of the falls near the Gorsline Building.
+The area known as High Falls includes the waterfall, a historic district, and the future site of Rochester High Falls State Park.
+Popular spots to view the falls from the northeast include High Falls Terrace, the Pont de Rennes Bridge, and Genesee Brew House’s rooftop patio while enjoying a casual meal and a tasty beverage.
+Visitors can stroll along Browns Race on the west side of the river to explore the area’s hydropower history and catch a glimpse of the falls near the Gorsline Building’s viewing terrace.

 The East Bank High Falls Viewing Platform